Luke-Skycrawler/CS6640/A2/report_2.md

 I cropped the image first to the narrow central region as shown below where it's sure to be bottle.
 Then I ran kmeans with 3 clusters with (r,g,b) as 3d coordinates for each pixel in the cropped image.
 Then I find the coke cluster by selecting the group with the lowest average red value.
 Finally, I record the liquid level as the minimum y coordinate for pixels in the coke group.

 ![After kmeans clustering.
 Culling region is marked in red.
 Detected liquid level is mark by red horizontal line.](kmeans.png)
+**Figure 2.2.
 K-means clusters.
 Detection region is framed in red.
-Detected liquid level is mark by red horizontal line.
+Detected liquid level is mark by red horizontal line.**

 ##### 2.3 Combining the two methods